mpharrigan/mpharrigan.github.io/about/index.md

 ---
 layout: page
 title: About Matthew
+image: ggb.jpg
 ---

-Born and raised in sunny Connecticut, I wised up and made a bee line for California where I earned my **B.S. in Chemistry** at **Caltech**
+Born and raised in Connecticut, I moved to California at the first available opportunity where I earned my **B.S. in Chemistry** at **Caltech** in 2013.
-    in 2013.
 I worked with the **Blake Group** (2011) researching *ab-initio* quantum computation of THz vibrational modes to compliment the lab's research in terahertz spectroscopy.
 I interned at **Pfizer** (2012) developing software tools for medicinal and computational chemists and applied cheminformatic methods for small molecule drug design.

 I entered the **Chemistry PhD** program at **Stanford** in 2013 where I am working with **Vijay Pande** to study protein dynamics through